 I remember the first time I heard about Faith Week.
-Having grown up in a church, I remember the kids coming back and telling me stories about their camp experience, which consisted of good fun, food and music.
+Having grown up in a church, I remember the kids coming back and telling me stories about their camp experience, which consisted of good fun, food, and music.
 The first time I saw our youth come back to the church from Faith Week, I remember the testimony that they shared about what the Lord had done and what the Lord revealed to them.
 At that moment I knew that there was something special about Faith Week.Travis Wike, Camp Leader

 In 1997 when I went to Faith Week, that’s the year I start to understand what it really meant to die to myself and live for Christ.
 That’s the year I gave my life to the Lord and I haven’t turned back since.
 It's been a truly incredible journey and you get to see more and more young people and adults coming to know Christ.
 These same people also grow in Christ, not just rededicating themselves year after year, but actually growing and doing something new for Christ.Shane Cantrell, Camp Direct Leader

 I would say that you're not going to regret sending your kids to Faith Week.
-It's definitely an investment into a young persons life and future.
+It's definitely an investment in a young person's life and future.
 There are going be little bits and pieces of Faith Week that they're going to talk about 20 years from now.
 The things that the Lord is going to do for them and show them at Faith Week will definitely be unforgettable.Sarah Stephenson, Eastwood Baptist Band Member

 I grew up at Eastwood and whether or not I had a choice, I was going to Faith Week.
 It might have started off as something that maybe my mom had me do and now it's turned into a personal love of "I’m going to Faith Week."
 All three of my brothers and I have grown up at Eastwood and have been at Faith Week for many years and it's heavily rooted in our history.Craig Spencer, Eastwood Baptist Youth Minister

 Faith Week has been near and dear to my heart ever since I was in the sixth grade.
 I was 16-years old whenever God called me into the ministry at Faith Week.
 I constantly look back to that moment every year that I’m there.
 I look back to that moment of my calling and that’s where it all started for me.
 I love it.
-I’ve been to several church camps, just growing up going with friends to different places and there's nothing like Faith Week.
-There's something about that valley in Siloam Springs, Arkansas that just changes how you look at God.Michael Shelton, Former Student Pastor at Eastwood Baptist
+I’ve been to several church camps, just growing up going with friends to different places and there's nothing like Faith Week.Michael Shelton, Former Student Pastor at Eastwood Baptist

 I have been camping at Eastwood for almost 40 years and God has never led me to another church.
 I’m a deacon and I've also served as the director of Faith Week.
 We are very proud of Faith Week.
 It's a great atmosphere.
 The Holy Spirit comes and camps out with us and I've never experienced a place quite like Faith Week, it's just a wonderful experience.
 I believe Faith Week is a great experience for these kids and I know all of them leave Faith Week with a closer relationship with God.Elis Nathey, Camp Director

-Faith Week is one of the most coveted times for us as a church because we get to focus on youth and impart and pour the Godly things back to their lives.
+Faith Week is one of the most coveted times for us as a church because we get to focus on youth and impart and pour the Godly things back into their lives.
 We let God really move and touch their lives the way that He wants.
 This means that we're providing a Godly atmosphere, without restrictions, without the world’s influence and all the other things that create conflict in the lives of young people.
 Faith Week is a dynamic place to really house yourself in the presence of God for a week away from the world, and away from the distraction.Jeremy Rhodes, Worship Pastor at Eastwood Baptist